G-S9N6DX06CF

 A herd stallion checks the reproductive condition of his mares by sniffing their urine.

-This is probably done as a deterrent to competing suitors.
+This is done as a deterrent to competing suitors.

 When a mare is on heat the mare presents to the stallion by standing with her hind legs splayed and her tail lifted to one side.